secondubly/FutabaBot/README.md

 6. You can run the bot now in two ways:
     - If you wish to watch the repository files and automatically restart the bot when any are changed, run `npm run watch:start`
     - If you wish to just run the bot, run `npm run dev`

+I have included VS Code files for ease-of-use as well.

 ### Production